CampaignLab/mp-twitter-bios/template.markdown

 <!--summary-auto-gen-->

-If something doesn't look right, please get in touch by raising a ticket [here](https://github.com/12v/mp-twitter-bios/issues).
+Percentages for a party may not total 100% due to rounding.
+If something doesn't look right, please get in touch by raising an issue [here](https://github.com/12v/mp-twitter-bios/issues).

 ## Introduction